faceless2/json/README.md

 But other tags used to distinguish Dates, non-UTF8 strings, URLs etc. are not applied.
 A <code>JsonFactory</code> can easily be written to cover as many of these are needed.

+* Msgpack serialization is similar to CBOR, but a bit simpler. "extension types" are stored as Buffers, with the extension type stored as a tag from 0..255.
+Like CBOR, duplicate keys encountered during read will throw an IOException and non-string keys will be converted to strings (by default) or throw an IOException.

 ## Examples